vlee489/maplist_generator/README.md

 Map pools are specified in json files like the following example.
 Each mapmode should be scored from 0-10 by how frequent the user wants it to appear.
 A higher score represents more frequent use.

+**Note:** The method for getting probability of picking the map isn't directly proportional to the score.
+In other words,a map with score 10 won't show up twice as much as one with score 5, but something closer to 4x as often.

+For best use of the scoring system, please rate maps that you'd be fine seeing in tourney at least a 5 or 6 and maps that are highly popular scores of 8 or more.
+Maps with lower scores will appear significantly less frequently.

+The tournament configuration has a score cutoff threshold if you'd like to exclude all maps in a map pool below a certain score.
+Details can be found in the **Tournament Config File** section.

 ```json
 {
     "modes": [